BraveNewWord/Quinzical/README.md

 +-- quinzical.jar
 +-- run.sh
 ```
-Ensure that run.sh has permissions that allow to be executable.<br>
+Ensure that run.sh has permissions that allow it to be executable.<br>
 Open terminal in the directory with quinzical.jar and run.sh files<br>
 Type in and enter:
 <code>./run.sh</code><br>